- Recovering userland from /rescue

 - Techniques for tracking current with CVS have been discussed several times on the NetBSD current-users mailing list.
 For alternative techniques try searching the NetBSD mailing lists.

 All the procedures described above allow you keeping your own changes in your repository, which has its advantages if you develop your own software based on NetBSD.
-If you don't want to maintain your own CVS repository, but just want to mirror NetBSD's CVS repository, there are three ways to do so.
+If you don't want to maintain your own CVS repository, but just want to mirror NetBSD's CVS repository, this is also possible.

-The methods to retrieve the whole repository are:
+The method to retrieve the whole repository, via rsync, is:

 Note that rsync puts quite a heavy load on our rsync server, and as such the number of concurrent rsync users is restricted.
 If you still want to try rsync, the command to retrieve the repository is: